-At the policy level of the service delivery domain, accountability is once again proposed as an indicator and a key indicator about the existence of national policies on quality and technical protocols.
-Here, the NCIFP includes two questions about mechanisms to solicit and use feedback from clients and facilitate dialogues between providers and clients (Rosenberg, 2020).
-At the program level, service delivery can be measured by indicators with regard to method availability and quality of services.
-There is a vast number of such indicators in the field of FP, and this area of measurement continues to evolve and improve.
-The final indicator, market maturity, is defined in some studies as whether there are at least two contraceptive methods, each comprising of at least 10% of the market.
-Salim et al. (2016), however, suggested that this indicator should be used together with contraceptive mix (discussed below.)
-Other studies have found that if the share of contraceptives from free of subsidized sources was greater than 50%, the market may not be sustainable since it inhibits the participation of the private and commercial sectors (Mozumdar et al., 2019).
+Market maturity: two or more methods, each compromising at least 10% if the market area of measurement continues to evolve and improve.
+The final indicator, market maturity, is defined in some studies as whether there are at least two contraceptive methods, each comprising at least 10% of the market.
+Selim et al. (2016), however, suggested that this indicator should be used together with the range of methods being used (discussed below).
+Other studies have found that if the share of contraceptives from free or subsidized sources is greater than 50%, the market may not be sustainable since it inhibits the participation of the private and commercial sectors (Mozumdar et al., 2019).

-Transition outcomes
+Transition Outcomes

-The first three indicators-TFR, mCPR, and unmet need-are outcomes of the transition that are well understood by national and local leaders and are often readily measured in periodic and population surveys which allow long-term monitoring of sustainability without much additional effort.
-The proportion of demand for contraception satisfied by modern contraceptive use, the number of women of reproductive age who are in need of contraception and using a modern contraceptive method divided by the total number of women aged 15-49 in need of contraception, is a useful measure of FP outcomes (Choi et al., 2015; Ewerling et al., 2018), but not often reported by many population-based period surveys.
+The first three indicators-TFR, mCPR, and unmet need-are outcomes of the transition that are well understood by national and local leaders and are often readily measured in periodic, population surveys.
+The proportion of demand for contraception satisfied by modern contraceptive use, the number of women of reproductive age who need contraception and are using a modern contraceptive method, divided by the total number of women ages 15-49 in need of contraception, is a useful measure of FP outcomes (Choi et al., 2015; Ewerling et al., 2018), but it is not often reported by many population-based surveys.
 Additionally, it is complementary to mCPR and unmet need, already included in the framework.
 Thus, we do not include it as a key indicator in the framework.

-The other two indicators, contraceptive method mix and different sectors' shares of contraceptives among users, are proposed to monitor the sustained use of contraception in the population, as they measure the extent to which a variety of methods are used and accessible from different sources.
-A skewed method mix could also indicate insufficient access to alternate methods or provider biases, which could be due to personal preferences or higher-level policies and regulations (Bertrand et al., 2014).
-Previous assessments of sustainability after graduation from donor support indicated that it was possible to maintain the shares of non-public sectors in contraceptive use, but it would depend on several factors, including the level of contraceptive use, the commitment, and relative roles of non-public versus public sectors (e.g., Agha, Do, & Armand, 2005).
+The other two indicators, contraceptive method range and shares of different sectors' sources of contraceptives among users, are proposed to monitor the sustained use of contraception in the population, as they measure the extent to which a variety of methods are used and accessible from different sources.
+A skewed method range may also indicate insufficient access to alternate methods or provider biases, which could be due to personal preferences or policies and regulations (Bertrand et al., 2014).
+Previous assessments of sustainability after transition from donor support indicated that it was possible to maintain the shares of non-public sectors in contraceptive use, but it would depend on several factors, including the level of contraceptive use, the commitment, and the relative roles of non-public versus public sectors (e.g., Agha, Do, & Armand, 2005).